YU-Zhejian/art_modern/docs/Install.md

 - [GNU Make](https://www.gnu.org/software/make) as the BSD variant is known to be incompatible.
   - **NOTE** CMake may have its own requirements on the version of GNU Make if you use GNU Make as CMake Generator.

-as your original system tools shipped with the operating system/BusyBox may **NOT** work.
+As your original system tools shipped with the operating system/BusyBox may **NOT** work.

 ## Required External Libraries

 Dependencies are those libraries or tools that should be installed on your system before building the project.
-If you're using a personal computer with root privilege, consider installing them using your system's package manager like [APT](https://wiki.debian.org/Apt), [YUM](https://fedoraproject.org/wiki/Yum), [Dnf](https://fedoraproject.org/wiki/Dnf), [`pacman`](https://wiki.archlinux.org/title/Pacman), and [Conda](https://docs.conda.io/) etc. Otherwise, contact your system administrator for where to find them or build them from source.
+If you're using a personal computer with root privilege, consider installing them using your system's package manager like [APT](https://wiki.debian.org/Apt), [YUM](https://fedoraproject.org/wiki/Yum), [DNF](https://fedoraproject.org/wiki/Dnf), [`pacman`](https://wiki.archlinux.org/title/Pacman), and [Conda](https://docs.conda.io/) etc. Otherwise, contact your system administrator for where to find them or build them from source.

 ### Boost C++ Library